Cohomology of semisimple local systems and the Decomposition theorem: An application to the Decomposition Theorem

 \subsection{Semisimplicity Theorem for $\ell=0$}

 In this subsection, we finish the proof of Theorem \ref{thm:main} by showing that ${}^{\fp}\cH^0(f_{\ast}K)$ is a semisimple perverse sheaf.
-To do this, we first show that ${}^{\fp}\cH^0(f_{\ast}K)$ decomposes into the direct sum of intersection complexes associated to local systems over the strata of $Y=\amalg_d S_d$, where $S_d$ is a smooth locally closed subset of pure dimension $d$. \begin{prop} With the assumption \ref{inductive assumption}, there is a canonical morphism in $\mathrm{Perv}(Y)$:
+To do this, we first show that ${}^{\fp}\cH^0(f_{\ast}K)$ decomposes into the direct sum of intersection complexes associated to local systems over the strata of $Y=\amalg_d S_d$, where $S_d$ is a smooth locally closed subset of pure dimension $d$.
+An extra care is also needed here compared to \cite[Proposition 6.3.2 and Lemma 6.1.3]{DM05}, because the assumption in \cite[Lemma 4.1.3]{DM05} is not automatically satisfied. \begin{prop} There is a canonical isomorphism in $\mathrm{Perv}(Y)$:

 \end{prop}